They agreed to take part in the Cité de la réussite 2026, november 21,22

 Gilles AUGUST

-Co-founder of August Debouzy alongside former diplomat Olivier Debouzy, Gilles August has led the firm since 1995.
-He is a member of the Paris and New York Bars.
-His practice focuses primarily on mergers and acquisitions and private equity, while also covering corporate law, commercial litigation, arbitration, and white-collar criminal law.
-For the past 25 years, Gilles August has advised leading players in both the French and international economies.
-Driven by a modern vision of legal counsel, he has consistently positioned his firm at the forefront of innovation and entrepreneurship.
-His public engagements, as well as the firm’s initiatives, reflect this commitment — including the *Start You Up* program, launched in 2013 to help French startups grow, and the *Olivier Debouzy Prize*, awarded each year to the most innovative legal thought leader.
+Gilles August, who co-founded August Debouzy with former diplomat Olivier Debouzy, has led the firm since 1995.
+A member of the Paris and New York bars, he specializes in mergers and acquisitions and private equity, while also practicing in the areas of corporate law, commercial litigation, arbitration, and business criminal law.
+For more than thirty years, he has advised key players in the French and international economies.
+Driven by a modern vision of legal counsel, Gilles August has always dedicated his firm to innovation and entrepreneurship.
+The Start You Up program, which he launched in 2013 to help French startups grow, and the Olivier Debouzy Award, which he presents each year to the most innovative legal thought leader, are testament to this.
+Knight of the Legion of Honor and Officer of the National Order of Merit, he was named “Lawyer of the Year” in institutional relations by Best Lawyers for the 2026 edition.

 Olivier BABEAU